 Cisco operates throughout the UK and across the globe, and employs around 150 people in Scotland.
 As part of the deal, Cisco will also sponsor Team England, Team Northern Ireland, Team Scotland and Team Wales.

-It’s certainly great to see a great innovative company such as Cisco combine their talents with world class athletes to produce a truly great Commonwealth Games.
+It’s certainly great to see a great innovative company such as Cisco combine their talents with world-class athletes to produce a genuinely great Commonwealth Games.

 Until next time.